jduval23/feed-specifications/direct-publisher-feed-specification.md

 ## liveFeed

-Child object of root property liveFeeds.
+Child object of root property `liveFeeds`.

 This object represents a live linear stream.
 Please contact your Roku representative if you want to create a channel that streams live linear content.